rlamorea/weBASIC/docs/first-program.md

+---
+layout: default
+title: Your First Program
+nav_order: 3
+---

 # Your First Program

 The point of weBASIC is to let you tell your computer to do something.

-You may already have tried out [doing this directly](./getting-started.md), but if you want to do anything truly interesting, you'll need to write a _program_.
+You may already have tried out [doing this directly](getting-started.md), but if you want to do anything truly interesting, you'll need to write a _program_.

 A **PROGRAM** is a set of instructions for the computer to execute in some specific order.